 The sequence of major work activities on the site will be divided into two phases: preparation and construction.
 Site preparation consists of installing temporary best management practices (BMPs).
 Site preparation will consist of clearing, grubbing, demolition and trenching.
-Construction activities include installation of temporary BMPs and clearing.
-Site preparation, which is the initiation of all activity on the project, will disturb the largest amount of soil.
+This work, which is the initiation of all activity on the project, will disturb the largest amount of soil.
 Therefore, before any of this work can begin, the site contractor will be responsible for the installation and maintenance of control measures as located and illustrated on Exhibit 2.
-These measures are designed to prevent eroded soil, trash, and construction debris from leaving the site.
+These measures are designed to prevent eroded soil from leaving the site.